chiaraco/LVAE/README.md

 #######################################################
 ##### import required functions

-# You have to be in the folder where functionsHABiC.py is.
+# You have to be in the folder where functionsLVAE.py is.

 import pandas
-from sklearn.metrics import matthews_corrcoef as MCC
-from functionsHABiC import classification from functionsHABiC import performances
+from functionsLVAE import *

 #######################################################
 ##### load your data